 Preston Miller grew up in Cullman, Alabama.
 He now lives in Birmingham with his wife.
 As a Beeson Scholar, Preston graduated from Samford University in 2007 with a Bachelor of Arts degree in English with a concentration in Film.
 He graduated from Cumberland School of Law in 2014 and was admitted to the Alabama State Bar in 2014.

 Preston was a Presidential Scholar at Cumberland School of Law.
-He was also member of the American Journal of Trial Advocacy, America’s oldest law review dedicated solely to trial advocacy.
+He was also a member of the American Journal of Trial Advocacy, America’s oldest law review dedicated solely to trial advocacy.
 His writing focused specifically on work-related disputes and workers’ rights.
 He is a member of the Birmingham Bar Association and the Alabama State Bar Young Lawyers Section.
-Preston also volunteers as a mentor to students from Birmingham City Schools through the Southtown Leadership program.
-He and his wife live in Birmingham's Highland Park neighborhood with their two sons.
+Preston also is a member of the Bridges Sunday School class at Independent Presbyterian Church in Birmingham.
+He and his wife Caitlin live in Birmingham's Highland Park neighborhood with their two sons.